Multi-wavelength study of the galactic PeVatron candidate LHAASO J2108+5157

-According to the ATNF database\footnote{https://www.atnf.csiro.au/people/pulsar/psrcat/} \citep{Manchester_2005} there is no detected pulsar within $1^\circ$ radius around LHAASO J2108+5157.
+According to the ATNF database\footnote{https://www.atnf.csiro.au/people/pulsar/psrcat/} \citep{Manchester_2005} there is no detected pulsar within a $1^\circ$ radius around LHAASO J2108+5157.
 This does not a priory exclude the PWN/TeV halo scenario, as the pulsar might remain undetected if its beam is not pointing towards us.
-The spectral analysis of \citet{2021ApJ...919L..22C} showed that a PWN scenario can also explain the observed UHE emission of LHAASO J2108+5157 and provided the lack of other observational data, especially missing VHE counterpart, the nature of the source remains unknown.
+The spectral analysis of \citet{2021ApJ...919L..22C} showed that a PWN scenario can also explain the observed UHE emission of LHAASO J2108+5157.
+With a lack of other observational data, and especially the missing VHE counterpart, the nature of the source remains unknown.

-In this paper, we present results of a dedicated observation of the source region with the first Large-Sized Telescope (LST-1) and \emph{XMM-Newton}\footnote{Proposed as Target of Opportunity observation, PI: R. Walter.}, and also results of a dedicated analysis of \emph{Fermi}-LAT data, providing strong constraints on LHAASO J2108+5157 gamma-ray and X-ray emission and the physical nature of the source.
-We also use all available data to carry out a detailed modeling of the multi-wavelength emission of the source, including a discussion of possible emission scenarios.
+In this paper, we present the results of a dedicated observation of the source region with the first Large-Sized Telescope (LST-1) and \emph{XMM-Newton}\footnote{Proposed as Target of Opportunity observation, PI: R. Walter.}, and results of a dedicated analysis of \emph{Fermi}-LAT data, providing strong constraints on LHAASO J2108+5157 gamma-ray and X-ray emission and the physical nature of the source.
+We also use all these available data to carry out a detailed modeling of the multiwavelength emission of the source, including a discussion of possible emission scenarios.

-This paper is structured as follows: in Section~\ref{sec_data_analysis} we describe detailed analysis of LST-1 and \emph{Fermi}-LAT data, followed by a dedicated analysis of the \emph{XMM-Newton} data, and analysis of $^{12}$CO(1-0) emission lines in the direction of the source collected in a composite survey of \citet{2001ApJ...547..792D}.
-In Section~\ref{sec_sed_modeling} we present and discuss the results of multi-wavelength spectral modeling of the source.
-Finally, summary and conclusions can be found in Section~\ref{sec_conclusions}.
+The paper is structured as follows: in Section~\ref{sec_data_analysis} we describe our detailed analysis of LST-1 and \emph{Fermi}-LAT data, followed by a dedicated analysis of the \emph{XMM-Newton} data, and an analysis of $^{12}$CO(1-0) emission lines in the direction of the source that were collected in a composite survey by \citet{2001ApJ...547..792D}.
+In Section~\ref{sec_sed_modeling}, we present and discuss the results of multiwavelength spectral modeling of the source.
+Finally, a summary and conclusions can be found in Section~\ref{sec_conclusions}.